 - Architecture River Tour – This is what we want to do most when we return.
 Learn more from Chicago Explorer Pass.

 - Frank Lloyd Wright Home and Studio Tour – The famous architect’s home and studio.
 A must-see for art and architecture lover.
 Part of Chicago Explorer Pass

-- See a show at Chicago Theatre – The Wizard of Oz was playing when we visited Chicago, but leaving the country soon made our budgets a little tighter 🙁 See the calendar here!
+- See a show at Chicago Theater – The Wizard of Oz was playing when we visited Chicago, but leaving the country soon made our budgets a little tighter 🙁

 - Catch a Cubs/White Sox game – Enjoy America’s past time by watching either the Cubs or White Sox.
 And have a hot dog and beer, of course!